michmech/plausibility/README.md

 };
 ```

-For now, our plausibility filter linearizes as `"ok"` for all sentences, but we are nw ready to start fleshing it out with more detail.
+For now, our plausibility filter linearizes into `"ok"` for all sentences, but we are now ready to start fleshing it out with more detail.

 ## Example 1: preventing overuse of 'very'

 The source code for this example can be found in the `example1` directory.
 It builds on the code from example 0.

-There are a few places in the `Foods` grammar which are recursive.
+There are a few functions in the `Foods` grammar which are recursive.
 One of them is the `Very` function which can be applied to `Quality` objects again and again.

 ```
 delicious